Marlborough’s history is layered with rich stories, significant for all of New Zealand and fascinating in the global context.

 Meanwhile on land, hardy farmers, foresters and gold miners sought to make a living from the natural resources of the hills and valleys.

-Explore these and other stories of our heritage at the Marlborough Museum, Havelock Museum, and at the National Whale Centre in Picton, or visit sites like Ship Cove and the Perano Whaling Station in the Marlborough Sounds.
+Explore these and other stories of our heritage at the Marlborough Museum, Havelock Museum, Picton Museum or visit sites like Ship Cove and the Perano Whaling Station in the Marlborough Sounds.

 Farming landscapes like Cape Campbell and Molesworth Station in the Awatere Valley are home to valuable remnants of their earliest settlers, while the sacred Mount Tapuae-o-Uenuku, rich in Maori legend, stands sentry on the landscape.

 The Omaka Aviation Heritage Centre is another icon of Marlborough heritage, with its world class display of World War One aircraft.